Kaiede/docker-minecraft-bedrock-backup/doc/PERMISSIONS.md

 ### Overriding Permissions on Backed Up Worlds

-In the `config.json`, there is an **EXPERIMENTAL** feature that allows you to override the user, group, and permissions for the backups.
+In the `config.json`, there is a feature that allows you to override the user, group, and permissions for the backups.
 It is only recommended to do this if you absolutely have to, such as running it on a NAS device that requires specific ownership and permissions.
+Trimming may break if the tool loses write access to the backup files.
+Use with caution.

 **Using chown requires running the service as root which is not recommended!**